dusiasi/thesis/README.md

 # Tape FM

-Thesis project of Codeworks Software Engineering Immersive, Berlin Cohort.

-Tape FM is a co-created music mixtape streaming platform.
-Users are part of groups where they share music mixes with each other.
+Tape FM is a co-created music mixtape streaming web application.
+Users are part of channels where they share music mixes with each other and listen them.

+##Getting Started

+##Tech Stack
-##Front End:
+###Front End:
-React, Tailwind CSS, Typescript, potentially React Native.
-Howl.
+React, Tailwind CSS, Typescript, Howler, Wavesurfer JS, Cloudinary.

-##Back End:
+###Back End:
-MongoDB.
-Mongoose, GraphQL, Express.
-Typescript.
+Node.js, Express, Typescript.

+###Database
+MongoDB, Mongoose.

+Tape is live and deployed at https://tapefm.netlify.app.